Right-click for episode transcript

 FIONA: And high fives--

-MOLLY BLOOM: --are what fuels our show.
+MOLLY BLOOM: Are what fuels our show.
 We love and appreciate everything you send in.
-If you want to get in touch, Email us at hello@brainson.org.
-That's what Lilo did when she sent us this question.
+If you want to get in touch, head to brainson.org/contact.
+You can send us your questions, like this one from Lilo.

-FIONA: One morning when my mom was making me breakfast, I was wondering why the eggs were turning from clear to white when they were cooked.
+LILO: One morning, when my mom was making me breakfast, I was wondering why the eggs were turning from clear to white when they were cooked.

 EZRA: Hi.